Vyral/dean-adler/_posts/2019-10-29-how-can-you-better-remember-peoples-names.md

 1. Truly listen to the person when they say their name.
 2. Repeat the person’s name as you look them in the eye.
 3. Come up with a visual to associate with their name.
-For my part, I was “Dean, Dean, the Jumping Jellybean;” if you made the jellybean purple, so much the better.
+For my part, I was “Dean, Dean, the Jumping Jellybean”; if you made the jellybean purple, so much the better.
 People would envision me jumping up and down to help them remember my name, and it worked\!

 {% include pullquote.html %}